 - Fosters educational opportunities for future biomedical researchers

 - Provides grants

 Nevada INBRE Partners

-The University of Nevada School of Medicine hosts the Nevada INBRE which is funded by grants from the National Center for Research Resources (5P20RR016464-11) and the National Institute of General Medical Sciences (8 P20 GM103440-11) from the National Institutes of Health.
+The University of Nevada School of Medicine hosts the Nevada INBRE which is funded by a grant from the National Institute of General Medical Sciences (8 P20 GM103440) from the National Institutes of Health.